JoshuaPMallory/JoshuaPMallory.github.io/_posts/2019-10-24-Lambda-Build-1.md

 layout: post
 title: Build 1 - Death and Statistics
 subtitle: Lambda School - Data Science 9
-gh-repo: JoshuaPMallory/Unit_1_Build
+gh-repo: JoshuaPMallory/Death_and_Statistics
 gh-badge: [fork]
 image: /img/there-there-skeleton.png
 tags: [Data Science, Lambda School]
 ---

-This is my first project for Lambda School's monthly build week.

-I think the media presents a hostile view of life in the US; that shootings are happening more frequently than ever, that politicians and corporations are manipulating us, and that an excess diet of [eggs](https://www.pcrm.org/good-nutrition/nutrition-information/health-concerns-with-eggs 'Physicians Committee: Health Concerns with Eggs') is going to give us cancer.
+From my corner of the world in California I think the media presents a hostile view of life; that shootings are happening more frequently than ever, that we're being manipulated by politicians and corporations, and that an excess diet of [eggs](https://www.pcrm.org/good-nutrition/nutrition-information/health-concerns-with-eggs 'Physicians Committee: Health Concerns with Eggs') is going to give us cancer.
 Or, wait...
 [I guess they're good for you now](https://health.clevelandclinic.org/i-have-cancer-what-should-i-eat-2/ 'Cleveland Clinic: I Have Cancer — What Should I Eat?').
 It sounds like [other countries](https://www.washingtonpost.com/world/2019/06/04/china-warns-against-traveling-us-citing-shootings-robberies-theft/ 'Washington Post: China warns against traveling to the U.S., citing \‘shootings, robberies and theft\’') are taking note as well.

 I don't think death is nearly as common or likely as they believe so I'm going to be look at deaths in my corner of the world to give a general idea of the state of things in the past 17 years.
 By using data gathered from the CDC on California deaths I intend to give a clear view on death, it's most commonly talked about causes, and it's general probability against the surviving population.
 From what I've read in the past I believe the most likely causes of death are heart related illness and motor-vehicle collisions, and I'll compare that with what I believe most people would worry about; homicide and terrorism.
 (Well, I would do terrorism, but there's actually no listed deaths for terrorism in California, so that makes a great start!)